 For specific information for children and young people with cancer undergoing cancer treatment, click here.

-If any member of your family develops a fever or persistent cough, then your whole family needs to self-isolate for 14 days.
-The main reason for this is to protect those most vulnerable to severe COVID-19 from infection.
-This includes all people over the age of 70 and adults with long-term health problems such as breathing problems, heart problems, chronic kidney or liver disease, those with central nervous system conditions and those with weakened immune systems.
+Avoiding infection is obviously most important for people at the highest risk of becoming unwell from COVID-19.
+This includes the elderly and adults with long-term health problems such as breathing problems, heart problems, chronic kidney or liver disease, those with central nervous system conditions and those with weakened immune systems.
 This approach is called social distancing and is the most effective way of minimising the impact of this pandemic.
 For parents, this means trying to minimise the contact that your child/children have with people from vulnerable groups.
 This is because children may have the infection with almost no symptoms and potentially may infect other people.
 This is the reason that the government have decided to prioritise the vaccine for those most vulnerable to severe disease.
 Even following the vaccine, it takes 21 days to develop good levels of protection.
 Minimising contact between children and the most vulnerable individuals awaiting vaccination is important whilst this new stain is circulating.